eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/interact-seat-adjuster.md

 ```

 Congratulations, you have reached the end of the seat adjuster guide.
 Based on the used code, you can now continue to realize other applications by using other signals.
+You may need to adapt your `mock.py` accordingly.
 In addition, you can [connect the seat service to a CAN-environment](../can-seat-adjuster).

 ## References